ToposInstitute/RelationalThinking-Book/_sources/chp4-graph-relationships.md

 :class: dropdown
 Seven; Three injections and four maps to self-loops.

 Note how AlgebraicJulia succeeds at counting these morphisms correctly.
-Moreover, it uses the same mechanism as for directed graphs, no need to write specialized code for reflexive graphs something something.
+Moreover, it uses the same mechanism as for directed graphs, no need to write specialized code for reflexive graphs.

 :::